Parent Observations v. Student Confidentiality

 by Pete Wright and Pam Wright

 "Do I have a right to observe the class before agreeing (or not agreeing) to a placement for my child?
-The special ed director said I cannot observe the class because of confidentiality issues with the other children."
+The special ed director said I cannot observe the class because of confidentiality rights of the other children."

-When a school administrator takes this position, it creates an appearance of two things (both bad):
+When a school administrator takes this position, it creates an appearance of two things and both are bad:

 (1) that the program is clearly not appropriate and the parent will quickly discover this, and

 (2) that the school is attempting to keep important information from parents.

 Many Hearing Officers and Administrative Law Judges would view the refusal to allow the parent to observe as grounds to find that the proposed placement was not appropriate.